sajalgoyal113/sajalgoyal113.github.io/content/featured/OctoProfile/index.md

 showInProjects: true
 ---

 '***You have brains in your head.
 You have feet in your shoes.
-You can steer yourself any direction you choose. ***'    -Dr. Seuss
+You can steer yourself any direction you choose.***'  ~ Dr. Seuss

 - Pre-processed Point cloud data collected by Velodyne's Puck(VLP-16) in MATLAB to remove invalid points
 - Implemented code to cluster and differentiate ground points from the object clusters, while getting bounding boxes with labels of different objects by DBSCAN algorithm